 At this point we are done.
 Run the application and try adding/removing drawings using the web browser – you should see events being printed out to the application GUI and the list of drawings should get updated as you modify the list of drawings through the web interface.

-This concludes the last exercise of this lab, which served as a quick introduction to the basics of the JAX-RS and Jersey client-side programming model.
+This concludes exercise 4 of this lab, which served as a quick introduction to the basics of the JAX-RS and Jersey client-side programming model.